Skip to main content

 1. See Advising

-2. Type of Leave
+2. Pick LOA Type

 3. Plan Return

-1 Start with your advising office.
+1 Visit your advising office.

 2 Determine the type of leave.